How To Buy Bitcoin With Cash In Australia

 CoinJar has partnered with payment gateway Blueshyft to allow cash deposits.
 There are over 1,500 retailers and newsagents throughout Australia that accept cash.
 Customers in rural areas may need to reconsider their funding method, as most supported locations are within major cities or suburbs.

-How to deposit cash with CoinJarHow to deposit cash with CoinJar
+How to deposit cash with CoinJar

 Cash deposits made via CoinJar incur a 1.5% fee, which is relatively competitive.
 This is on top of a base 1% fee for all cryptocurrency transactions and a spread.
-Experienced traders that desire better cost-efficiency should consider using the CoinJar exchange instead of the main application.
+Experienced traders who desire better cost-efficiency should consider using the CoinJar exchange instead of the main application.

 CoinJar has a unique, rolling daily limit that varies from user to user.
 This number tends to be around $10,000 AUD.
 These limits do not apply according to Australian Eastern Time, but instead 24 hours since the previous account action.
-Customers that require a greater spending limit can request their account restrictions be adjusted.
+Customers who require a greater spending limit can request their account restrictions be adjusted.

 Thanks to Blueshyft’s payment technology, cash deposits are instantly available once submitted to a supported retailer.
 For further information on the range of features, fees and platform accessibility, head over to our full CoinJar review.

 Cointree is a crypto exchange founded in 2013, alongside other legacy platforms like CoinSpot and CoinJar.
 The Cointree platform manages over 250 million in assets and supports buying, selling and trading of over 160 digital currencies.
-This makes it easy for investors with cash to convert AUD into major coins like Bitcoin, Ethereum, Stellar Lumens (XLM).
+This makes it easy for investors with cash to convert AUD into major coins like Bitcoin, Ethereum, and Stellar Lumens (XLM).

-Cointree websiteCointree website
+Cointree website

 Cointree is well-known for being one of the first Australian exchanges to support SMSF accounts.
 This can be a great way for Aussie residents to diversify their superannuation portfolio by adding crypto such as Bitcoin.
 Cointree is one of the safest cryptocurrency exchanges out there.
 The platform is AUSTRAC-licensed and has never encountered a public hacking or phishing attempt.

 Cointree users can fund their accounts to buy Bitcoin using a cash deposit.
 This exchange has very competitive rates as Cointree does not charge any fees on AUD deposits.
 However, Blueshyft, the payment provider for cash deposits, charges a 3% fee for their services.
-This is quite high compared to some alternatives.

-Paying with cash on CointreePaying with cash on Cointree
+Paying with cash on Cointree

 Cash deposits on Cointree are instant once the cash is deposited via one of the 1,000+ supported retailers.
 Payment limits are variable, but the minimum purchase is always $20 AUD.
 Customers can typically deposit up to $9,000 AUD in cash per day, and $20,000 per week, although this figure is subject to change.